dell/omnia/docs/Troubleshooting/FAQ.md

 ## How many active NICs are configured by `idrac.yml`?
 Upto 4 active NICs can be configured by `idrac.yml`.
 Past the first 4 NICs, all NICs will be ignored.

+## Why are the PXE device settings not configured by Omnia on some servers?
+While the NIC qualifies as active, it may not qualify as a PXE device NIC (It may be a mellanox NIC).
+In such a situation, Omnia assumes that PXE device settings are already configured and proceeds to attempt a PXE boot. <br>
+If this is not the case, manually configure a PXE device NIC and re-run `idrac.yml` to proceed.

 ## What to do when `control_plane.yml` fail with 'Error: kinit: Connection refused while getting default ccache' while completing the control plane security role?
 1. Start the sssd-kcm.socket: `systemcl start sssd-kcm.socket`